codestation/gclite/readme.txt

 Changelog
 v1.5:
 [+]Support for categories in folder mode like Bubbletune's GCL (thx Nekmo for betatesting).
+[+]Support to hide certain homebrews/games/dlc from the categories.
 [+]Added subtitles to the config options.
 [+]Empty categories are hidden by default.
 [+]Non game folders are hidden by default on uncategorized content.